GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 just created and its size, we also need to pass our vertex blob pointer and size, and finally our output parameter which is our input layout.

-Now all we have to do is create a vertex buffer (don't worry it's really easy) and issue our first `Draw` command!
+Now all we have to do is create a vertex buffer (do not worry it's really easy) and issue our first `Draw` command!

 !!! error
     Image showing stride and offset?